nextflow-io/nextflow/docs/module.md

 Those scripts will be made accessible like any other command in the task environment, provided they have been granted the Linux execute permissions.

-:::{note}
+:::note
-This feature requires the use of a local or shared file system for the pipeline work directory, or {ref}`wave-page` when using cloud-based executors.
+This feature requires the use of a local or shared file system for the pipeline work directory, or `wave-page` when using cloud-based executors.
 :::

 ## Sharing modules